-When considering Safety Switch compliancy and meeting all other relevant Specific & General Obligations at law for application in a domestic dwelling the Smoke Alarm & Safety Switch Technician & Compliance Inspector must take into consideration the obligations arising from:
+When considering Safety Switch compliance and meeting all other relevant Specific & General Obligations at law for application in a domestic dwelling the Smoke Alarm & Safety Switch Technician & Compliance Inspector must take into consideration the obligations arising from:

 And read in association with The Residential Tenancies & Rooming Accommodation Act.